Vickers machine gun: Variants

 The larger calibre (half-inch) version of the Vickers was used on armoured fighting vehicles and naval vessels.
 The Gun, Machine, Vickers, .5-inch, Mk.
 II was used in tanks, the earlier Mark I having been the development model.
 This entered service in 1933 and was obsolete in 1944.
-Firing either single shot or automatic it had a pistol type trigger grip rather than the spades of the 0.303 in weapon.
+Firing either single shot or automatic, it had a pistol type trigger grip rather than the spades of the 0.303 in weapon.

 The Gun, Machine, Vickers, .5-inch, Mk.
 III was used as an anti-aircraft gun on British ships.
 This variation was typically four guns mounted on a 360° rotating and (+80° to −10°) elevating housing.
 The belts were rolled into a spiral and placed in hoppers beside each gun.
-The heavy plain bullet weighed 1.3 oz and was good for 1500 yd range.
-Maximum rate of fire for the Mark III was about 700 rpm from a 200-round belt carried in a drum.
+The heavy plain bullet weighed 1.3 oz and was effective for the 1500 yd range.
+The maximum rate of fire for the Mark III was about 700 rpm from a 200-round belt carried in a drum.

-They were fitted from the 1920s onwards, but in practical terms, proved of little use.
+They were fitted from the 1920s onwards, but in practical terms, they proved of little use.

 During the Second World War, the naval 0.5 in version was also mounted on power-operated turrets in smaller watercraft, such as Motor Gun Boats and Motor Torpedo Boats.

 The Mark IV and V guns were improvements on the Mark II.
 Intended for British light tanks, some were used during the war on mounts on trucks by the Long Range Desert Group in the North Africa Campaign.

 Foreign service

 A British Indian Army Vickers machine gun crew in the North West Frontier, British India, 1940.

-The Vickers was widely sold commercially and saw service with many nations and their own particular ammunition.
-It was also modified for each country and served as a base for many other weapons.
+The Vickers was widely sold commercially, and saw service with many nations with their own ammunition.
+It was modified for each country and served as a base for many other weapons.
 For example: